 I’m looking to join a company that is dynamic, growing, invest in their employees and support opportunities for change and growth.

 This is when you want to switch to talk about the organization you are interviewing for and describe the reason that you are interested in this opportunity.
-It can be a professional area that you have passion for, industry you want to specialize in, organization values that you appreciate and that align with your values.
+It can be a professional area that you are passionate about, industry you want to specialize in, organization values that you appreciate and that align with your values.
 You can also mention that you are following this organization for quite some time, and excited to hear about all the new initiatives, products and services that the company is developing.

 Following the introduction questions, the interviewer will have a set of professional questions to evaluate your knowledge and specific experience for the role you are interviewing for.